John Broadwood & Sons: 2000s

 The company holds a royal warrant as a manufacturer and tuner of pianos.
 Following the death of Geoffrey Simon in 2006, the company was acquired in 2008 by Alastair Laurence, a piano builder and technician with family ties to the Broadwood firm dating back to 1787.
 To coincide with the change in ownership, new restoration and conservation workshops are now located at Finchcocks, Goudhurst, Kent, England.

 Broadwood archives

 The company's archives are held at the Surrey History Centre.
+They featured in a 2024 episode of Fake or Fortune?, which investigated whether a Broadwood grand piano, owned by Chesney Hawkes, had once belonged to John Lennon.
+The theory remained unproven, but it was shown that he once owned a Broadwood upright piano.